-Q31: What if property owners or managing agents either close or only offer limited hours/access to rental offices and indoor common spaces (e.g., community rooms)?
+Q36: What if property owners or managing agents either close or only offer limited hours/access to rental offices and indoor common spaces (e.g., community rooms)?
 Would these actions result in any penalty?

 A: Owners and agents should make decisions on limiting access to their rental offices and indoor common spaces on a case-by-case basis based on guidance from their local or state jurisdiction and the particular circumstances at their property.
 HUD defers to them to determine the best course of action, accounting for the importance of ensuring the safety of residents, staff, and the property.
+When local rules and health conditions allow the re-opening of community rooms, they must also be made available to tenant organizations and for related purposes without further restrictions.

-Q32: Can HUD provide guidance on who is an "essential" employee in states/localities that have strict stay-at-home or shelter-in-place requirements for all persons not deemed "essential"?
+Q37: Can HUD provide guidance on who is an "essential" employee in states/localities that have strict stay-at-home or shelter-in-place requirements for all persons not deemed "essential"?